-Join Peggy Fisher for an in-depth discussion in this video Challenge: Advanced techniques, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Challenge: Advanced techniques, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Are you ready for the…last challenge in this series?…In this challenge, I have once again created a worksheet…that has a few examples from all the topics…in this chapter.…They are using a tree with variable length encoding…to translate a word to binary and vice versa,…calculate the probability of events using set notation,…and encrypting and decrypting a message…using a Caesar cipher.…For this challenge, you will need…a pencil and paper to complete the worksheet…provided in the exercise file.…

 I have also created a separate solution worksheet,…but try to complete the problems first…and then, only review your completed answers…with the solution once you are done.…I estimate this challenge should take…approximately 10 minutes.…So, go ahead and give it a try.…This is our last challenge.…